rodrigorodrigues/microservices-design-patterns/README.md

 ### Docker Commands

-To see a log inside a docker container:
+To see a log in a docker container:

 ```bash
 docker logs -f SERVICE_NAME
 ```
-PS: Services Names are name of `container_name`
+PS: Service names are on `docker-compose.yml -> container_name`

 To execute a command inside the container: